draeloslab/pandastim/readme.md

 To test the installation, try running one of the examples in [examples/readme.md](examples/readme.md).
 Since panda3d is sometimes fickle with IDEs, I always run scripts from the command line (e.g., `python -m examples.drifting_binocular_grating` if you are in the `pandastim` directory).

+The pandastim gui can be run from the command line inside the environment:

+    python -m pandastim

 ### Package structure
 The three main modules:
 - `stimuli.py`: instances of `ShowBase`, the panda3d class that is used to render scenes.
 Can be as simple as showing a static grey sinusoidal grating, or showing a sequence of stimuli locked to an input signal from some external source.